pennello/ytdl/readme.md

 imported.
 Now you can run the following command to fetch and download the latest subscriptions that you haven't yet seen.

-    ytdl cron dlsubs -s <where/to/save/the/videos>
+    ytdl cron dlsubs --save <where/to/save/the/videos>

 Note that in the first run through, `ytdl` will not actually download anything.
-Instead, it will store the most-recent video IDs in each channel.
+Instead, it will just store the most-recent video IDs in each channel.
 Future invocations will continue to update this "seen state", so `ytdl` won't download the same videos multiple times.